 Gingivitis and stomatitis refer to inflammation of the gums and oral tissues.
 Cats with gingivitis exhibit red, swollen gums, while those with stomatitis have inflammation extending beyond the gums to the back of the mouth.

-These conditions can be caused by a variety of factors, including plaque build-up, viral or bacterial infections, and autoimmune disorders.
-Treatment typically involves professional dental cleaning, medication, and, in severe cases, extraction of affected teeth accompanied by daily brushing of teeth.
+Treatment typically involves professional dental cleaning, medication, and, in severe cases, extraction of the affected teeth.
+This then has to be accompanied by daily brushing of teeth You can use the world's first Cat-Friendly toothbrush to make home care easier.
 (Reference: Cornell University College of Veterinary Medicine).

 The easiest way to brush cat’s teeth